NikitaKova/Seminar3/instruction_git.md

 ## What is Git

 Git is a version control system.
-Need in order to...
+Need in order to needed to manage code version.

 ## Create a repository